varabyte/kobweb/README.md

 ```

 > [!NOTE]
-> As seen above, you can omit your project's group (e.g. `com.mysite`).
-Kobweb will automatically prepend it for you.
+> As seen above, by using a leading `.`, you can omit your project's group (e.g. `com.mysite`).
+Kobweb will
+> automatically prepend it for you.

 That's it!
 At this point, you can use it in your markdown: